 Finally, after five rounds of shooting and looting, the player who has the most money wins the game.

 Colt Express is a fun family board game that packs an incredible amount of action into a 30-minute game.
 It is thematic and features beautiful 3D wagons that make the game exciting to play.
 The whole family will surely enjoy planning actions and seeing the craziness unfold when they get executed with full-on interaction.
 The unpredictability and hilarious fun make Colt Express one of the best board games for families to buy.

 |Some actions are a bit violent (non-graphical though)|

-Ticket to Ride is a family of board games, out of which Ticket to Ride: Europe is the most popular.
+Ticket to Ride is a family of games, with Europe version being the most popular of the lot.

-In a nutshell, the game consists of gathering train cards that allow you to build sections of the train network.
+In a nutshell, the game consists of gathering train cards that allow you to build sections of the train network and interconnect cities.

 In your hand, you have “Tickets” which are objectives of the game.
 Each one requires you to connect two particular cities on the map before the game ends.

-To be fair, any Ticket To Ride game, regardless of the version, is excellent for families.
-So what makes Ticket to Ride: Europe stand out as the best of the series?
+In fact, all games in the Ticket To Ride family, regardless of the version, are excellent for families.
+So what makes Ticket to Ride: Europe best of the lot?

 So the choice is yours.
 You can play safe by having extra cards in your hand, or you can try your luck in digging without any safety net.
 That adds quite a bit of spice to the game.

 Secondly, Europe is a very busy and tight map.
 Consequently, it means that you will need to be quick at grabbing track sections that are in demand.
 So, be ready for a lot of interaction between players as there are many game pieces in the box.